easydatapy/easytxt/README.rst

     >>> test_text = '- color: Black - material: Aluminium.
 Last Sentence'
     >>> pt = parse_text(test_text)

-Text parser will try to automatically detect which are regular sentences and which are features and show only extracted features when called ``features`` attr.
+The text parser will try to automatically detect which are regular sentences or features and show only extracted features when called ``features`` attribute.
 By default features would get capitalized in a same way as sentences.

 .. code-block:: python